CW1224/Test-your-knowledge/README.md

 ## 4.1 Manual Testing

-### 4.1.1 Navigation Bar Test for All Three Web Pages
+### 4.1.1 Buttons for All Sections

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------

 ### 4.1.4 Website Analysis on a Desktop using Lighthouse

-The performance of my website is pretty good on the desktop browser.
+The performance of my website is pretty good on the desktop browser. this can be improved by reducing the size of the background-images.

 ![Lighthouse 1](/assets/screenshots/lighthouse-desktop.png)

 ### 4.1.5 Website Analysis on a Mobile using Lighthouse

-The performance of my website is pretty good on the desktop browser.
+The performance of my website is mediocre on the mobile version.
+By reduciing the size of the background images, the performance would definitely increase.

 ![Lighthouse 2](/assets/screenshots/lighthouse-mobile.png)

 ## 4.2 Testing with Tools